 Here Are the Differences.

-For a manufacturer with no distinct channel funnel or the right technology, getting off the ground can be a little difficult.
+For a manufacturer with a direct go-to-market strategy, getting off the ground with a partner channel can be a little difficult.
 It’s very achievable, though, so don’t get discouraged if this is you.

-You’ll be dealing with people who may not be familiar with your brand or which products you sell.
-If they’ve bought from you before, maybe it’s because of the quality or the price.
+You’ll be dealing with sellers who may not be familiar with your brand or which products you sell.
+If they’ve sold your products before, maybe it’s because of the quality or the price.

-The program you put together should reward customers and contractors for enrolling and give them a benefit for purchasing after or up to a number of days before enrolling.
+The program you put together should reward your customers and your new partners for enrolling and give them a benefit for selling and buying after or up to a number of days before enrolling.
 This could be something like submitting their invoices for points or a chance to win a prize in a giveaway.

 Once you’ve locked in prizing and operations, your job is to really market the program.

 Your lack of current data means that the marketing budget will have to be high.
-There will need to be a lot of advertisements, list buying, and whatever partnerships you can muster with the distributors you currently work with.
+There will need to be a lot of advertisements, coop or MDF funds, and cooperative marketing through your new distributor partnerships.

-What your marketing needs to do is push two things: the prizing, and the benefits of being in the program, i.e. rewards for buying your products.
+What your marketing needs to do is push a few things: the prizing, the benefits of being in the program, i.e. rewards for buying your products, but most importantly, what value working with you, your distributors, and your product brings them.

 On the other hand, there are manufacturers who have a solid distributor channel in place, the technology to acquire such data, or already have a solid handle on customer data but would like to increase their engagement with this audience.

-This type of program, often times more successful in it’s channel relations activities, should not only reward the contractors for enrolling and buying products, but the distributor- and dealer-level personnel as well.
+This type of program, often times more successful in it’s channel relations activities, should also reward but the distributor- and dealer-level personnel for selling as well as the contractors for enrolling and buying products.

 An example of this would be encouraging the dealer and distributor personnel to enroll contractors into the program.
 When they do this, that information is tracked, and the person responsible for enrolling the contractor wins rewards similar to the contractor.

-This would mean a much higher prize budget, but lower marketing budget than the former program type.
+This could mean a higher prize budget, but lower marketing budget than the former program type, as you won’t need to do as much training on your products to a new audience.
 Even with a lowered marketing budget, every great program needs a solid marketing campaign.

-There are different ways to go about customer/contractor data acquisition programs with incentives.
+There are different ways to go about customer acquisition programs with incentives.
 Whichever way you hack it, success can be found.
 All it takes is the know-how to implement the right methods.